pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 ### 3.1.8 Deploy Azure Application Gateway.

 In this chapter, you will set up an application gateway that can terminate TLS connections at its own level.
-You will also learn how to perform these tasks: create an application gateway and upload a certificate to it, configure AKS as a backend pool for routing traffic to its internal load balancer, create a health probe to check the health of the AKS backend pool, and set up a WAF (web application firewall) to defend against common web attacks.
+You will also learn how to perform these tasks: create an application gateway and upload a certificate to it, configure AKS as a backend pool for routing traffic to its internal load balancer, create a health probe to check the health of the AKS backend pool, and set up a WAF (Web Application Firewall) to defend against common web attacks.

 1) Create public IP address with a domain name associated to the PIP resource